Overview

 What Structural Concrete Construction Usually Covers

-• Release planning tied to reinforcement, embeds, and follow-on work
+- Release planning tied to reinforcement delivery, embed coordination, and follow-on trade mobilization requirements

-• Coordination between structural concrete and site or utility conditions
+- Coordination between structural concrete and site or utility conditions — sleeves, conduits, drainage connections — before pours are scheduled

-• Inspection and quality-control sequencing matched to the critical path
+- Inspection and quality-control sequencing matched to the City of Pflugerville inspection cadence and the critical path

-• Field supervision focused on keeping structural progress useful to the next trade
+- Field supervision focused on keeping structural progress useful to the next trade — not just completing pours

 Process